Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, NBA, NHL

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-NFL Week 10 kicks off with 'Thursday Night Football,' making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-Thursday's matchup pits the Las Vegas Raiders against the Denver Broncos (-9, 42) and can be played on the best DFS apps.
-There are also six NBA contests and 10 NHL games on Tuesday, as well as numerous college basketball matchups.
+'Thursday Night Football' gets the NFL Week 10 schedule underway, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+Thursday's matchup features the Las Vegas Raiders against the Denver Broncos (-9, 42) and can be played on the best DFS apps.
+There are also 11 NBA contests and five NHL games on Wednesday, as well as numerous college basketball matchups.
 The Underdog promo code varies by location, but includes a potential Play $5, get $100 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.